mlibrary/about-publishing/src/content/stories/audiobooks-expand-monograph-accessibility-and-use.md

   - Academic Innovation
   - Faculty Public Engagement
   - Diversity, Equity & Inclusion
-title: Audiobooks Expand Monograph Accessibility and Use
+title: Audiobooks Expand Specialist Monograph Accessibility and Use
 path: /stories-of-impact/audiobooks
 hero:
   text: The lack of a scalable option for creating audio versions of specialist